 Scala's equivalent of Java's

-may have operations processed serially or in parallel, depending on the implementation.
+List interface is the Seq.
+A more general interface exists as well, which is the GenSeq -- the main difference being that a GenSeq may have operations processed serially or in parallel, depending on the implementation.

 Because Scala allows programmers to use

-as a factory, they don't often bother with defining a particular implementation unless they care about it.
-When they do, they'll usually pick either Scala'sList
+Seq as a factory, they don't often bother with defining a particular implementation unless they care about it.
+When they do, they'll usually pick either Scala'sList or Vector.
+They are both immutable, and Vector has good indexed access performance.
+On the other hand, List does very well the operations it does well.

-What Scala collection has characteristics similar to ArrayList
+What Scala collection has characteristics similar to ArrayList?

 That would be

-What's a good replacement for Array
+What's a good replacement for Array in Scala?

 Well, the good news is, you can just use

-is often avoided because of its general incompatibility with generics.
+Array in Scala!
+In Java, Array is often avoided because of its general incompatibility with generics.
 It is a co-variant collection, whereas generics is invariant, it is mutable -- which makes it's co-variance a danger, it accepts primitives where generics don't, and it has a pretty limited set of methods.

 In Scala,

-(the equivalent of primitives) as types for its "generics", even though it will do auto-boxing.
-And through the "enrich my library" pattern, ALL of Seq
+Array-- which is still the same Array as in Java -- is invariant, which makes most problems go away.
+Scala accepts AnyVal (the equivalent of primitives) as types for its "generics", even though it will do auto-boxing.
+And through the "enrich my library" pattern, ALL of Seqmethods are available to Array.

 So, if you want a more powerful

-.What about a collection that shrinks and grows?
+Array, just use an Array.What about a collection that shrinks and grows?

 The default methods available to all collections all produce new collections.
 For example, if you do this: